immmax/helloGitPython/README.md

 I just trying to learn Git right now.
 I will create new (old) project.
 I mean, I will upload it to GitHub.
 So, maybe I will finish it faster.
 Or rewrite it on Python instead of C++ (QtCreator).
+Also I install GitHub Desctop and teying to findout what is this...